Consumer Products Can't Compete with Managed Services

-The work is not over once either type of system is in place.
-As mentioned above, changing conditions like tenant turnover, renovations, updated network providers with new passwords, and a host of other situations means a system in flux.
-Plus, different technologies can require differing processes for tasks like battery changes.
+The work is not over once a sensor monitoring system is in place.
+As mentioned above, changing conditions like tenant turnover, renovations, updated internet providers and hardware with new passwords, and a host of other circumstances means a system in constant flux.
+Plus, different technologies can require differing processes and periods for tasks like battery changes.
 WiFi-based sensors will usually have a battery life of six months or less.
-Others, like LoRa-based sensors, can operate up to five years on a single set of batteries.
-In the case of a consumer product installed in our fictitious 200-unit building above, you will need to expect 200 different people to be responsible for low battery notifications, and trust each of them to install new batteries in a timely fashion, or at least make sure building management is notified when it is an issue.
+Others, like LoRa-based sensors, can operate up to several years on a single set of batteries.
+In the case of a consumer product installed in our fictitious 200-unit building above, you will need to expect 200 different households to be responsible for low battery notifications, and trust each of them to install new batteries in a timely fashion, or at least make sure building management is notified when it is an issue.

 The same also holds true for important security tasks, such as applying firmware updates.
-Managed services handle all security tasks for you and your tenants.
-Deploying hundreds of consumer products will require hundreds of devices to be independently secured by hundreds of individual apartment owners throughout their life.
+Deploying hundreds of consumer products will require hundreds of devices to be independently secured by hundreds of individual apartment owners throughout their operational life.

-Managed services like Perceptive Things makes these responsibilities less daunting.
+Managed services like Perceptive Things® makes these responsibilities effortless.
 Security patches are maintained and handled by us.
 While we may not come over and change every battery for you, you can be assured that the right people will know when it's time to do so!

-The Perceptive Things platform is specifically designed for multi-family real estate properties and management professionals.
+The Perceptive Things® platform is optimized for high rise building management professionals.
 We understand how buildings operate and provide service and consultation with a personalized approach.
 We know from experience that every building is different.

-We handle many of the details, from providing all the networking hardware necessary to cover your building at no additional cost, to provisioning your sensors for your property so they are ready to go upon receipt.
-Our goal is to simplify what is actually a complex building-wide system of hardware and software, and support you throughout its life.
+We handle most of the details, from providing all the networking hardware necessary to cover your building at no additional cost, to installing batteries and provisioning your sensors so they are ready to go upon receipt.
+We make managing a complex system of sensors, wireless networks, and software effortless and unobtrusive.

-Our hardware products are all industrial-quality, built to last for years in tough environments, with commensurate low-power operation for up to five years of battery life.
-Our platform only uses best-in-class systems and technology providers, such as Amazon AWS, Twilio, T-Mobile, AT&T, and MultiTech.
+Our products are all industrial-quality, built to last for years in tough environments, with low-power operation for up to five years of battery life.
+Our platform uses best-in-class systems and technology providers, such as Amazon AWS, Twilio, T-Mobile, AT&T, and MultiTech.

-Because our wireless network connects to our cloud platform through the LTE network, we provide incomparable network security since our systems never touch tenant or building networks.
-We have also designed the security of our administrative interface specifically for how buildings operate.
-We use a team-based hierarchical structure for access control and notification logic.
-For example, tenant users are restricted to data and notifications for their own apartments, resident managers can only access data and notifications for their own buildings, while property managers can access their entire portfolio of buildings in one single interface.
+Because our wireless network connects to our cloud platform through cellular networks, we provide incomparable network security.
+Our systems never touch tenant or building networks.
+We have also designed our administrative interface specifically for how buildings operate in teams.
+Access control and notification logic can be managed in a granular way that makes sense for an entire property.
+For example, tenant users are restricted to data and notifications for their own apartments, resident managers can only access data and notifications for their own buildings, and property managers can access their entire portfolio of buildings in one single interface.

-Finally, we are a New York-based company and are New Yorkers ourselves.
-We personally understand multi-family living.
-We aim to provide a proactive approach to technology-based risk mitigation, freeing staff resources and promoting a sense of stewardship for your tenants.
+Perceptive Things is committed to providing a proactive approach to technology-based risk mitigation, freeing staff resources and promoting a sense of stewardship for your tenants.

-To choose the right tools for protecting your property, contact us today!
+Choose the right tool for protecting your property.
+Contact us today!